Xopher00/Project_Lambert/research/core/tensor.md

 The operation is the α (alpha) operation from Sanchez (1976), applied row by row.
 For each pair (y, z), it takes the min over all rows i of Implies(A[i,y], C[i,z]) — the tightest constraint that every row of A places on B[y,z].

-This is not a heuristic approximation — it is the exact Galois adjoint of Join in the max-min semiring.

 **Reference:** Sanchez, E. (1976).
 Theorem 5.